 In Ogoma, monk's prayers and yours are united, so that you can have benefit in the current life, as your wishes are delivered to the Fudo deity and fulfilled.
 Even now Naritasan's "Fudo Myo-o" gathers many worshipers from all over the country.

 During your visit you can enter the Daihondo Hall and worship the Fudo deity.

-The Fudo Myo-o's face looks enraged so that he can take away the worldly desires that lead to confusion in our hearts, and save all of mankind.
+His face looks enraged so that he can take away the worldly desires that lead to confusion in our hearts and save all of mankind.
 The importance of the spirit of service is shown by the dark blue color of his skin and his manly look.
-The right hand sword casts away hesitation and symbolizes "Buddhist enlightenment's wisdom".
-With the rope called Kensaku (snare rope) in his left hand he ties up the worldly desires and brings back people who stayed from their path by bestowing them with a rightful guidance.
+The sword in his right hand casts away hesitation and symbolizes “Buddhist enlightenment's wisdom”.

-Goshingon (mantra) is transcription of a Buddhist word written in the old Indian word Sanskrit.
-As Kobo Daishi Kukai says: "The mantra is something fascinating.
-If you sing while thinking of the deity, the darkness of primordial ignorance shall be removed.
-Many truths are hidden within only one word and through that you can receive Buddhist enlightening in your current body" meaning that many truths lie in these short mantras.
+As Kobo Daishi Kukai said “The mantra is something fascinating.
+If you sing it while thinking of the deity, the darkness of fundamental ignorance shall be removed.
+Many truths are hidden within only one word and through that you can receive Buddhist enlightenment in your current body.
+This means that many truths lie in these short mantras.

 At Naritasan, we pray for the fulfillment of our heartfelt prayers by singing “Fudo Myo-o Goshingon” together with all of you during the Ogoma prayer.
 If you work hard and pray for success, the Fudo deity will always benefit you.
 Please sing these mantras every day and you will be rewarded with a miracle.